 Do you have the time to manage Kubernetes?

 Kubernetes is the beginning and not the end of the road.
 How do you plan to upgrade your cluster?
 How do you plan to monitor it?
 How do you give access to your developers, and how do you secure it?
 How will your developers deploy apps on it?
-All those questions must be answered if you want to run a production workload.
+You must answer all those questions if you want to run a production workload.
 Managing Kubernetes is a full-time job for an experienced DevOps engineer - don’t underestimate the amount of work to get your Kubernetes production-ready.

 Do you have experience in using Kubernetes?

 Your job as a CTO is to make sure your team is as productive as possible and spend time on things that matter.
 Did someone in your team already use Kubernetes?
 If not, you will need to spend more time to grasp all the different concepts like Deployment, Pod, Service, Ingress, Statefulset, etc. And all the tools related to the Kubernetes ecosystem like terraform, helm, cert-manager, etcd, etc. if your system and network knowledge are close to zero, you will spend even more time understanding those concepts first.
-Kubernetes is a complex technology that was built to scale applications under a high workload.
-If it sounds too complicated for your need - running a simple web app, then you are probably better to consider something else now.
+Kubernetes is a complex technology that Google built to scale applications under a high workload.
+If it sounds too complicated for your need to run a simple web app, you are probably better consider something else now.

 Who is responsible for maintaining Kubernetes?

-It must be obvious, but do you have someone responsible for maintaining Kubernetes on upgrades and troubleshooting?
+Do you have someone responsible for maintaining Kubernetes on upgrades and troubleshooting?
 Cloud service providers like AWS force you to upgrade your Kubernetes regularly.
 It’s up to you to ensure that your applications are still working once you have upgraded your Kubernetes cluster.
-You need to be aware if your third-party tools like helm, external-dns, cert-manager (the list can be lengthy) are no longer going to work.
+You need to be aware that your third-party tools like helm, external-dns, cert-manager (the list can be lengthy) are no longer going to work.
 Note: some CSPs like Scaleway and Digital Ocean put a lot of effort into ensuring seamless upgrades for you.

 Major points before using Kubernetes